albertogg/albertogg.github.com/_drafts/introduction-to-http-testing-in-go.md

 }
 ```

-As you'll see our test file is called `main_test.go` we have a function that
+Our test file is called `main_test.go` we have a function that tests the
-tests the `helloHandler` named `TestHelloHandler` that receives only a parameter
+`helloHandler` named `TestHelloHandler` that receives only a parameter and have
-and have three expectations.
-It should return `200`, the body should be `Hello
+three expectations.
+It should return `200`, the body should be `Hello World!`
-World!` and must contain our custom header.
+and must contain our custom header.

-If nothings wrong and by running `go test` in our command line we should be
+If nothings wrong, running `go test` in our command line should look something
-seeing something like this:
+like this:

 ```bash
 go test